richardbrunson/Projects/README.md

 ### http://iq01.com/x/chakra.php

 This is a favorite project of mine.
 It randomly draws spinning Chakras and is a good meditation aid.
 I developed every aspect of this project, including the user interface and scripts.
 Note: hitting the question mark key toggles the help panel.
 Enjoy!

+Depending on which browser you use, Chakra may run quite rapidly.
+Use the Up and Down arrow keys to adjust rendering speed.
 (Note: for best results, Chakra should be run on a machine with hardware graphics acceleration.
 Otherwise it can run pretty slowly.
 Even with hardware acceleration it can still run slowly depending on the complexity of the chakra.)

 ---